trhallam/segysak/README.rst

   * Load 2D, 3D and gathers type SEGY to a ``xarray.Dataset``.

-  * Access header information and text headers in Python with conveience functions.
+  * Access header information and text headers in Python with convenience functions.

   * Select traces by UTM X and Y coordinates.